Table of Contents

 jammy desktop and headless versions and both work, I have no reason to believe the others don’t but if you have any issues, please leave a comment!

 The following images are all linked directly from the author’s repository via Yandex.ru.
-I’ve mirrored all of them in Spain, Singapore, Australia and the US though if your download speeds aren’t great from there.
+I’ve mirrored all of them in Spain, Singapore, and Australia, though if your download speeds aren’t great from there.

 Headless / CLI